Employee or Contractor?

 - an employment agreement

-Employees also have extra rights, like the right to take a personal grievance.
+Employees also have extra rights, such as the right to take a personal grievance.
 The employer must keep employee records such as an employment agreement and wage-keeping details.

 - earn income by invoicing the principal for their services